Saving the World, One Healthy Food at a Time!

 This means that, unlike many other autoimmune diseases, where treatments are often difficult and drug based, the treatment for celiac disease can be under your control through diet alone.

-The diagnosis process for celiac disease usually starts by screening using a blood test.
-If the screening shows that the celiac genes are present, a gastroenterologist, a doctor who specializes in the digestive tract, will examine your child’s small intestine.
+The diagnosis process for celiac disease usually starts by screening using a gene test which can rule out but not diagnose the disease.
+Then an anti-tissue transglutaminase immunoglobulin A (tTG IgA) blood test is done, which is the preferred blood test for anyone two years old or older.
+If the screening shows that the celiac genes are present and the blood test comes back positive, a gastroenterologist, a doctor who specializes in the digestive tract, will examine your child’s small intestine.
 This is done through a procedure called an endoscopy.
 The most important thing to remember before this testing is done is that your child must be eating gluten for 2-4 weeks for accurate test results from the biopsy.
 If gluten is the trigger, and it is not being eaten, the small intestine may appear normal, resulting in a potential false negative.
 This may extend the time it takes to get diagnosed.
 So, it is important to have your child continue eating products with gluten if the diagnosis has not yet been made.
 Remember, if your child has the gene it isn’t a confirmed diagnosis!

 When celiac disease goes undiagnosed and untreated, damage to the digestive tract can become severe and affect the absorption of nutrients.
 This can lead to a wide variety of health issues in the short-term and long-term such as: